coderefinery/testing/_episodes/02-concepts.md

 - Think about coverage (physics and lines of code)
 - Go public with your testing dashboard and issues/tickets
 - Dogfooding: use the code/scripts that you ship

----

-## Good practices (2/2)

 - Think about input sanitization (green testing dashboard does not prevent me from making unexpected keyword combinations)
 - Test controlled errors: if something is expected to fail, test for that
 - Make testing easy to run (`make test`)
 - Make testing easy to analyze
     - Do not flood screen with pages of output in case everything runs OK
     - Test with numerical tolerance (extremely annoying to compare digits by eye)

----

-## Missing

-- defensive programming
-- assertions
-- exceptions
-- unit tests: they are just functions [cite katy]
-- regression tests: the past is what we accept as correct [cite katy]
-- integration tests
-- CI
-- test driven development
-- test coverage

-Robert C. Martin, the author of “Clean Code” said : “The first rule of functions is that they should be small.
-The second rule of functions is that they should be smaller than that.” [cite katy]

-Test suite: Collection of all of the tests for a given code.